Minnesota vs. UConn Women's Basketball Predictions & Picks - November 19

 Minnesota Performance Insights (2022-23)

-- The Golden Gophers put up 71.4 points per game (63rd in college basketball) while giving up 73.6 per outing last season (345th in college basketball).
-They had a -66 scoring differential and were outscored by 2.2 points per game.
+- The Golden Gophers were outscored by 2.2 points per game last season, with a -66 scoring differential overall.
+They put up 71.4 points per game (63rd in college basketball), and gave up 73.6 per outing (345th in college basketball).

-- In conference matchups, Minnesota averaged fewer points per contest (68.5) than its season average (71.4).
+- On offense, Minnesota scored 68.5 points per game last season in conference action.
+As a comparison, its overall average (71.4 points per game) was 2.9 PPG higher.

+- The Golden Gophers scored 73.6 points per game in home games last year.
+When playing on the road, they averaged 67.8 points per contest.

 UConn Performance Insights (2022-23)

-- The Huskies outscored opponents by 17.1 points per game last season (scoring 75.9 points per game to rank 27th in college basketball while giving up 58.8 per contest to rank 46th in college basketball) and had a +632 scoring differential overall.
+- The Huskies outscored opponents by 17.1 points per game last season with a +632 scoring differential overall.
+They put up 75.9 points per game (27th in college basketball) and gave up 58.8 per contest (46th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.